Scifabric/pbs/README.md

 ======================================

 **pbs** is a very simple command line interface to a PyBossa server.
-It allows you to create projects, add tasks (from a CSV or JSON file), delete tasks and update the project templates (tutorial, task_presenter, and descriptions).
+It allows you to create projects, add tasks (from a CSV or JSON file) with a nice progress bar, delete them and update the project templates (tutorial, task_presenter, and descriptions) all from the command line.

 Installation
 ============